abelardopardo/ontask_b/docs/Tutorial/Tasks/api_browse.rst

   The Put operation performs the merge of the existing table with a table a given table.
 The operation needs the following parameters:

   - ``how:`` A string encoding the type of merge to execute.
 There are four possible types: inner, outer, left and right.
-For a more detailed explanation of these operations check the `Usingn OnTask` section of the documentation.
+For a more detailed explanation of these operations check the `Using OnTask` section of the documentation.

   - ``left_on``: The column in the existing table used to match the rows.